chandramani-HAT/terraform-kubernetes-ansible/Readme.md

-# Automate Provisioning and Deployment with Jenkins, Terraform, and Ansible
+# Automate Provisioning and Deployment with Jenkins, Terraform, and Ansible (with AWS Auto Scaling)

-This repository contains a complete CI/CD pipeline setup to provision AWS infrastructure using **Terraform**, configure instances and deploy applications using **Ansible**, all orchestrated by **Jenkins**.
-The pipeline securely manages SSH keys, establishes passwordless SSH access, and handles AWS CLI installation on EC2 instances.
+This repository provides a complete CI/CD pipeline to provision AWS infrastructure using **Terraform**, configure and deploy applications using **Ansible**, and orchestrate the process with **Jenkins**.
+It leverages AWS Auto Scaling Groups (ASG) for scalable, production-grade infrastructure.

 ---